 Applications are accepted for admission for the Fall, Spring and Summer semesters.
-Application deadlines are August 1 for Fall, December 1 for Spring, and May 1 for Summer.
+Application deadlines are July 1 for Fall, November 1 for Spring, and April 1 for Summer.

-Applicants must complete and submit the application for admission online at: www.ttuhsc.edu/merlin.
+Applicants must complete and submit the application for admission online at www.ttuhsc.edu/merlin.

-Additional application materials, such as letters of reference, university transcripts and documentation of possession of a physical therapy license in the United States, should be sent to the Texas Tech University Health Sciences Center, Office of the Registrar, 3601 4th Street, Stop 8310, Lubbock, Texas 79430.
+Additional application materials, such as university transcripts and documentation of possession of a physical therapy license in the United States, should be sent to the Texas Tech University Health Sciences Center, Office of the Registrar, 3601 4th Street, Stop 8310, Lubbock, Texas 79430.
 Applicants should understand that fulfillment of the basic requirements does not guarantee admission.